July 16, 2019

 Little Grouse on the Prairie offers handmade pastas made from local wheat.
 Try the ravioli, perfect pasta squares stuffed with ricotta prepared simply with sage butter.
-Located inside the old building of what was formerly a Canadian-Chinese restaurant.
+The restaurant is located inside the old building of what was formerly a Canadian-Chinese restaurant.

 For brunch, try Clementine.
 Located in a basement that manages to feel like both a Turkish cave room and an airy loft, this packed spot its eggs with hummus, Turkish hot sauce, and housemade sourdough and tops their home fries with spicy salsa and lime mayo.

-- Saskatoon landmarks on both sides of the South Saskatchewan River now pay tribute to Canadian patron saint and former city resident Joni Mitchell.
+- Saskatoon landmarks on both sides of the South Saskatchewan River now pay tribute to the Canadian legend Joni Mitchell.
 Take a trip to the plaques and hum one of her hits.

 This list is just the start, we hope you explore all Ottawa has to offer and discover more.
 At COVE™ our goal is to Make Each Experience a Discovery ™.